mihanizm56/fetch-api/README.md

       onLoaded: (total) => console.log(total)
       // onLoaded callback will be called after
       // the whole response will be done
+      // WARNING - not availiable on nodejs environment
       onProgress: ({ total, current}) => console.log(total, current)
       // onProgress callback will be triggered during the response progress
       // till the response will be done
-    },
+      // WARNING - not availiable on nodejs environment },
   });
 ```